 Use this option to display the User Login dialog box, used to enter the User name and set the User group for the current user.
 See User Group Permissions for information about what functions each user group can perform in the program.
-Passwords are pre-defined for each user group, and supplied with the software.
+Passwords are pre-defined for each user group and supplied with the software.

-This dialog is automatically displayed each time the program is started.
+This dialog may be displayed each time the program is started, depending on settings in Options and Configuration.